2018shawn/hello-world/README.md

 # hello-world
-There is my first repository! fighting 2018.1.2
+# There is my first repository! fighting 2018.1.2
+# cool !